thecodingmachine/mvc.splash/doc/filters.md

 - By passing @RequireHttps("redirect"), the call is redirected to HTTPS.
 This does only work with GET requests.

-There is a third default filter worth mentionning:
+There is a third default filter worth mentioning:

 The *@RedirectToHttp* filter will bring the user back to HTTP if the user is in HTTPS.
 The port can be specified in parameter if needed.
 The filter works only with GET requests.
 If another type of request is performed (POST), an exception will be thrown.